-Each family medical practitioner (FMP) will on an average enrol 400 to 500 families; in highly dense areas this number may go upto 800 to 1000 families and in very sparse areas it may be as less as 100 to 200 families.
-For each family/person enrolled the FMP will get a fixed amount from the local health authority, irrespective of whether care was sought or no. He/she will examine patients, make diagnosis, give advise, prescribe drugs, provide contraceptive services, make referrals, make home-visits when necessary and give specific services within his/her framework of skills.
-Apart from the capitation amount, he/she will be paid separately for specific services (like minor surgeries, deliveries, home-visits, pathology tests etc..) he /she renders, and also for administrative costs and overheads.
-The FMP can have the choice of either being a salaried employee of the health services (in which case he/she gets a salary and other benefits) or an independent practitioner receiving a capitation fee and other service charges.
+Each family medical practitioner (FMP) will on an average enroll 400 to 500 families; in highly dense areas this number may go up to 800 to 1000 families and in very sparse areas it may be as less as 100 to 200 families.
+For each family/ person enrolled the FMP will get a fixed amount from the local health authority, irrespective of whether care was sought or no (of course, those in remote and sparsely populated areas will get a higher per family compensation because their client strength would be lower).
+He/she will examine patients, make diagnosis, give advice, prescribe drugs, provide contraceptive services, make referrals, make home-visits when necessary and give specific services within his/her framework of skills.
+Apart from the capitation amount, he/she will be paid separately for specific services (like minor surgeries, deliveries, home-visits, pathology tests etc.) he /she renders, and also for administrative costs and overheads.
+The FMP can have the choice of either being a salaried employee of the health services (in which case he/ she gets a salary and other benefits) or an independent practitioner receiving a capitation fee and other service charges.